 Pesto with Sun Dried Tomatoes

 I don’t know about you, but I can’t wait for it to be summer.
 I miss my garden and my tomatoes and the sun.
 Solution: sun dried tomatoes.
+This recipe for a pesto made with sun dried tomatoes is perfect for any dip!
 They pack a punch of flavor that gets me by until it warms up again.

 By now, I’m sure everyone has heard of and probably tried these tasty little morsels.
 We simply can’t get enough of them at my house.

-A few years ago, my cousin brought some delicious Sun Dried Tomato Pesto from her local deli to a luncheon.
+A few years ago, my cousin brought some delicious Pesto with Sun Dried Tomatoes from her local deli to a luncheon.
 Man was it good!
 Then and there I decided to come up with my own version because, if I do say so myself, it is the most delicious dip/spread to ever grace my palate.

 This is a recipe that is forgiving and open to adaptations.
 I just gave a rough estimate of how I make it.
 Feel free to add other herbs or ingredients to make it your own.